Afghan National Police: Training facilities and district headquarters

 The United States Army Corps of Engineers built nearly 200 modern police stations for the Afghan National Police.
 The total cost of the project was reported to be over $600 million US dollars, and each police station is said to cost about $6 million.

-The main ANP training facility in Kabul was established by the German police mission and is now led by the United States.
+The main ANP training facility in Kabul was established by the German police mission and was subsequently led by the United States.

 Regional ANP training facilities have been established in: